ialeksandrov/Stickynotes/README.md

 This is simple project HTML 5 + CSS + JS/jQuery.

-Started as a job interview tast , but never finished.
+Started as a job interview task , but never finished.